slashdot-iiserk/IISER-K-PWA/README.md

 - Run the `bin/setup` script (make sure that that you do not have any uncommited changes while running this, if you do have them, stage them).
 This sets up git-flow for you.
 - Make sure that you have [node.js](https://nodejs.org/en/download/) and [yarn](https://classic.yarnpkg.com/lang/en/docs/install/#debian-stable) installed.
 You can check for the same by running `node -v` and `yarn -v`.
 If you have them installed you will get a version number without error.
 - Run `yarn install`.
 This should install all necessary packages into a `node_modules` folder.
-- Run `yarn start` to see if you are able to run the react app.
+- Run `yarn dev` to see if you are able to run the react app.
 If you did not face any errors you are good to go.

 ### VS Code